ian-cho/data-prep-kit/transforms/universal/bloom/README.md

 those trained on FineWeb by 2.14 percentage points in terms of average score computed on a set of 11 commonly used benchmarks.

 The Bloom Annotator transform assigns a label of 1 if the document is present in the GneissWeb Bloom filter; otherwise, it assigns 0.
 This approach provides a clear understanding of which documents in FineWeb are also present in GneissWeb and which are not.
 The GneissWeb Bloom filter is just one use case; the Bloom Annotator transform can work with any Bloom filter.

 Bloom annotator transform maps a non-empty input table to an output table with an added is_in_GneissWeb column.
 Each row in the table corresponds to a UUID and its associated document.
 The Bloom annotator transform verifies whether the document's UUID exists in the GneissWeb Bloom filter.

+In order to be able to reproduce GneissWeb, we provide [here](https://huggingface.co/ibm-granite/GneissWeb.bloom) a Bloom filter representing all the document ids of FineWeb 1.1.0 whose documents are part of GneissWeb.
+It is of size 28GB and is of the rbloom family of Bloom filters.
+It is to be probed with the id column of FineWeb 1.1.0 or of Common Crawl.
+Due to the large size of the model, a machine with larger than 16GB of memory is needed to run the transform on the local machine.

 ## Contributor
 - Yang Zhao (yangzhao@ibm.com)